Georgewp3/Eurofreight-Task-Manager/README.md

 A small Flask application for assigning tasks to users, collecting daily status updates, scheduling recurring tasks, and exporting an audit trail.
 Timestamps are stored in UTC and displayed in Europe/Nicosia.
 Available at: https://test-3-1-rosb.onrender.com/

+All the functions are available through the password-protected Admin tab.
+To view the whole app the password is " 332122 ".

 Tech stack

 Backend: Python 3.13, Flask 3, SQLAlchemy ORM